prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 ```

 * You’ll notice that there are two *gs-links* here too, and that they appear to draw two different icons.
-We are going to use these as buttons for editing and deleting events.
+We are going to use these as buttons for editing and deleting Events.
 * You can see that we call *sales_edit* and *sales_delete* Snippets, and we also pass in an attribute called *eventId*.
 What we do here is set the *eventId* parameter to be the id of the doc (*\_id.$oid*).
 That way, we can look-up the specific doc we selected from within those Snippets.
-* Now, we haven’t created *sales_edit* and *sales_delete* yet so don’t worry both these Snippets will be covered later.
+* Now, we haven’t created *sales_edit* and *sales_delete* yet so don’t worry - both these Snippets will be covered later.

 ![](img/WeekEvents/15.png)